DemocracyApps/CBE-Dataservice/documentation/Design.md

 There are several key principles and concepts underlying the design of the CBE Data Service.

+### Datasets Versus Data Sources
+A dataset is a minimal coherent collection of related data, e.g., a single-year expense budget, single-year actual revenue budget, current capital projects set, etc. Going forward, a dataset will not contain multiple years or even contain both expense and revenue data.

+A data source is what it says - the source of one or more datasets.
+It may deliver a single dataset (e.g., the Asheville CIP API) or multiple (e.g., the current standard file upload for operating budgets).

 ### Dataset - Definition
 The first key principle is that datasets on the service are not themselves considered to be the primary sources of information.
 Rather: